Perez-AlmendrosC/dontpatronizeme/ReadMe.md

 This folder contains:

 - **New (19 November 2021):** A directory called `practice splits/` where you can find paragraph IDs and labels for a 80/20 (train/dev) split we have generated from the original dataset.
-With these files and the task data, it is possible to run reconstruct the dataset, run these baselines, and submit them to codalab (under the [Practice](https://competitions.codalab.org/competitions/34344#participate-submit_results) tab).
+With these files and the task data, it is possible to reconstruct the dataset, run the baselines, and submit them to Codalab (under the [Practice](https://competitions.codalab.org/competitions/34344#participate-submit_results) tab).
   - Random baseline: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/11LvmiLmsMNpNXP-J8j7IsuyQ7ezttrCz?usp=sharing)
   - RoBERTa-base baseline: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1M5Qx-FVJYNqFdvpJgggIZaWk5SpGS1Nu?usp=sharing)
 - A `dont_patronize_me.py` ([dont_patronize_me.py](https://github.com/Perez-AlmendrosC/dontpatronizeme/blob/master/semeval-2022/dont_patronize_me.py)) Python script, which you can use to load the training data.